Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ### Monday 23-12-2024
  - [x] Tried to update the streamlit apllication - added more option which should display the details of the bucket.
+ - [x] Created a cdk for trigger a lambda function with an API Gateway.